On Intersecting Conformal Defects: List of Integrals

-The complete elliptic integral is defined by $K\left(k\right)=F\left(\frac{\pi}{2},k\right)$.
 Notice that there is a discontinuity when the denominator of $\tan\varphi$ vanishes, and the modular angle jumps from $\frac{\pi}{2}$ to $-\frac{\pi}{2}$.
 The solution \eqref{EllipticFull} remains valid after $\gamma$ crosses that point if one adds the discontinuity by hand to the integral.
 For example,